SiriDB/libsiridb/README.md

 request cannot be found, `ERR_NOT_FOUND` is returned.

 #### `size_t siridb_queue_len(siridb_t * siridb)`
-Returns the numbers of requests in the queue.
+Macro function which returns the numbers of requests in the queue.

 ### siridb_req_t
 SiriDB Request type.
 For each request (connecting, queries and inserts) to